 The growing complexity of development processes calls for a wider range of used solutions.
-What tools to choose to create a website?
+What back end development services and tools will be suitable for your website?
 What are the criteria for the best fitting framework or programming language?

-With Laravel, building out a functional website is a breeze — it’s one of the most accessible and powerful tools out there, which provides developers with loads of functionalities.
+With Laravel services, building out a functional website is a breeze — it’s one of the most accessible and powerful tools out there, which provides developers with loads of functionalities.
 But what exactly are they?
 And how does Laravel differ from tons of other frameworks available on the market?